-Invictus MD Strategies Corp. is a publicly traded company listed on the TSX Venture Exchange ("TSXV") under the symbol "GENE", as well as "8IS1" on the Frankfurt Stock Exchange and "IVITF" on the OTCQX.
+Invictus MD Strategies Corp. is a publicly traded company listed on the TSX Venture Exchange ("TSXV") under the symbol "GENE", as well as "8IS2" on the Frankfurt Stock Exchange and "IVITF" on the OTCQX.
 The Company is primarily engaged in the investment, acquisition, and development of synergistic businesses in an effort to increase and sustain growth, value and profits in the legal cannabis industry.

-The unaudited condensed interim consolidated financial statements as at and for the three and nine months ended October 31, 2018 and 2017, include Invictus MD Strategies Corp. and its subsidiaries (together referred to as "Invictus" or the "Company") and the Company's interest in affiliated companies.
-The Company's most active subsidiaries include Acreage Pharms Ltd. ("Acreage Pharms"), Future Harvest Development Ltd. ("Future Harvest"), 2015059 Alberta Ltd. ("Leaf Wise Rx") and Poda Technologies Ltd. ("Poda").
-The Company's most active investments include an ownership interest in AB Laboratories Inc. ("AB Labs") and AB Ventures Inc. ("AB Ventures").
+The consolidated financial statements for the years ended January 31, 2019 and 2018, include Invictus MD Strategies Corp. and its subsidiaries (together referred to as "Invictus" or the "Company") and the Company's interest in affiliated companies.
+The Company's most active subsidiaries include Acreage Pharms Ltd. ("Acreage Pharms"), Future Harvest Development Ltd. ("Future Harvest"), 2015059 Alberta Ltd. ("Leaf Wise"), and 0989561 B.C.
+Ltd. ("Canandia").
+The Company's most active investments include an ownership interest in AB Laboratories Inc. ("AB Ventures").

-Acreage Pharms is a licensed producer and seller of cannabis in Canada under the Cannabis Act and Cannabis Regulations.
-Future Harvest produces and sells plant fertilizers, nutrients and other supplies for hydroponics.
-Leaf Wise Rx operates a medical clinic business in Alberta.
-Poda is engaged in the development of a new and improved technology to vaporize cannabis.
-AB Labs is a licensed producer and seller of cannabis in Canada under the Cannabis Act and Cannabis Regulations, and AB Ventures is in the application phase for a license to produce cannabis under the Cannabis Act and Cannabis Regulations.
+Acreage Pharms, Canandia, and AB Labs are licensed producers and sellers of cannabis in Canada under the Cannabis Act and Cannabis Regulations.
+Future Harvest produces and sells plant fertilizers, nutrients, and other supplies for hydroponics.
+Leaf Wise operates a group of medical clinics in Alberta and AB Ventures is in the application phase for a license to produce cannabis under the Cannabis Act and Cannabis Regulations.

 The Company was incorporated on February 11, 2014, under the Business Corporations Act (British Columbia).
-The head office is located at 300 - 15047 Marine Drive, White Rock, British Columbia, Canada, V4B 1C5, and the registered and records office is located at 10th floor, 595 Howe Street, Vancouver, British Columbia, Canada, V6C 2T5.
+The head office is located at 16th floor, 595 Burrard Street, Vancouver, British Columbia, Canada, V7X 1L4 and the registered and records office is located at 10th floor, 595 Howe Street, Vancouver, British Columbia, Canada, V6C 2T5.